March on Washington Movement

-The March on Washington Movement (MOWM), 1941–1946, organized by activists A. Philip Randolph and Bayard Rustin was a tool designed to pressure the U.S. government into providing fair working opportunities for African Americans and desegregating the armed forces by threat of mass marches on Washington, D.C. during World War II.
-When President Roosevelt issued Executive Order 8802 in 1941, prohibiting discrimination in the defense industry under contract to federal agencies, and creating the first federal agency concern with discrimination, the Fair Employment Practices Committee, Randolph and collaborators called off the initial march.
+The March on Washington Movement (MOWM), organized by activists A. Philip Randolph and Bayard Rustin and lasting from 1941 to 1946, was a tool designed to pressure the U.S. government into providing fair working opportunities for African Americans and desegregating the armed forces by threat of mass marches on Washington, D.C. during World War II.
+When President Roosevelt issued Executive Order 8802 in 1941, prohibiting discrimination in the defense industry under contract to federal agencies, and creating the first federal agency concerned with discrimination, the Fair Employment Practices Committee, Randolph and collaborators called off the initial march.

 Randolph continued to promote nonviolent actions to advance goals for African Americans.
 Future civil rights leader Martin Luther King Jr. and other younger men were strongly influenced by Randolph and his ideals and methods.

 Background

 State of the nation

 In the lead-up to the United States' entry into World War II, African Americans resented calls to "defend democracy" against Nazi racism while having to deal with discrimination in all sectors of life and business in the United States, especially the South, where they had been disenfranchised since the turn of the century and oppressed by Jim Crow laws.

 By the fall of 1940, the American economy was emerging from the Depression.
 The defense boom benefited whites, but black workers were denied opportunities because of widespread racial discrimination in employment.
 Some government training programs excluded blacks based on their being refused entry to defense industries, and many skilled black workers with proper training were unable to gain employment.
 In 1940 the president of the North American Aviation Co. was quoted as saying, "While we are in complete sympathy with the Negro, it is against company policy to employ them as aircraft workers or mechanics ... regardless of their training....
 There will be some jobs as janitors for Negroes."
 It was in this climate that activists began to develop the March on Washington Movement.